 Voice over internet protocol, better known as VoIP, is an alternative way of making phone calls which is often more affordable than the traditional method.
-As well as being cost-savers, they also integrate with tools such as lead management software.
+As well as being cost-savers, they also integrate with sales tools such as lead management software.

 The benefits of integration mean reps and sales managers automatically store the results of phone calls in their system.
 Instant click-to-call features also mean simplified accessibility when phoning leads.

 Being able to record calls on the system is handy for feedback and training.
 The benefit is twofold: Reps make calls with more precision, while managers use the recording service to train new employees on techniques to sell over the phone.

 RingCentral and Aircall are two popular VoIP services.

 Chatbots might be all the rage, but there is still a desire for human-to-human interaction.
 Especially when it comes to the after-sales process, something reps need to do in many SMBs.
 Software like Intercom allows staff to interact with customers and answer questions.

 Salespeople need to be more than sellers.
 In today’s world, consumers know the answers to many questions before they even get in touch with a rep. When they do reach out, the questions are likely to be more complicated.

 Reps need to have a complete understanding of their product and how it solves problems.
 Knowing about their own product isn’t enough, however.
 They should be skilled in competitors products and services so that they provide detailed help at any minute through customer-messaging platforms.

 Reps can remove a lot of the guesswork thanks to website tracking software.
 Services like Logic Monitor, Appdynamics and Solar Winds keep track of website visitors and their general behaviour when browsing your web page.